island-is/handbook/docs/api-design-guide/methods.md

 DELETE https://api.island.is/v1/messages/archives
 ```

-_Note:_ The `POST` methods accepts list af message Ids in the request body.
+_Note:_ The `POST` method accepts a list of message Ids in the request body.

 ## HTTP Status Response codes

 Try to minimize the number of HTTP status codes a REST API returns.
 When
-more details are needed in a error response use application defined errors
+more details are needed in an error response use application defined errors
 and supply them in a response error object, described in the [errors] document.

 For each HTTP method, you should try to use only status